PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - **PR:** If we do word of mouth well, our community will be far more valuable/credible than an appearance in TechCrunch.

 - **Developer influencers:** A small but growing trend in the industry, most of these are very expensive and overwhelmingly focused on teaching people how to code (ie. not our target audience).
+We tried this and didn't get traction.

 ## How marketing works